daimeonpilcher/daimeonpilcher.github.io/_posts/2016-01-28-another-day-another-city.markdown

 <br>

 ###Dog Cycle
 After we started driving it was an almost non-stop whimper, whine, and jumping all over fest.
 She did not want to be in the car any more.
 First we decided we would stop in a small town about 150 miles East outside of Reno to get breakfast.
 We were budgeted for McDonald's so we went in and ordered.
 We brought the food outside, made a dish of dog food and water for Neesha, and even shared a little of our food with her.
 After we all finished we went for a walk/run-around in a big empty dirt parkin-lot where she could run off-leash.
+This seemed to make her feel better for a while, but this would eventually become a trend throughout the rest of the trip.

+###Nevada
+Not much to say about that.
+The rest of the drive was in the dark after we finally got to Salt Lake City.